z-rui/visual-ds-firebase/src/lib/DEVELOPMENT.md

 #### 3. Insertion Animation Sequence
 1.  **Search:** A "visitor" highlight traverses the tree from the root to find the correct insertion point.
+2.  **Keyframe Update:** A keyframe `UPDATE_LAYOUT` event is processed.
+The tree animates into its new, final structure.
+During this animation:
-2.  **Fade In:** The new node and its connecting edge fade into view at the insertion point.
+    *   The new node fades into view at its final position.
+    *   The new edge connecting to the parent fades into view.
-3.  **Update Layout:** The surrounding nodes and edges animate smoothly to their final positions to accommodate the new element.
+    *   All other affected nodes and edges slide smoothly to their final positions.

 #### 4. Deletion Animation Sequence (Leaf & Single-Child Cases)
 1.  **Search:** A "visitor" highlight traverses the tree to find the target node.
 2.  **Highlight for Deletion:** The target node is highlighted with the destructive (red) color.
-3.  **Unlink Node:** The edges connecting the target node to its parent and its single child (if any) fade out simultaneously.
+3.  **Unlink and Hide:** The edges connecting the target node to its parent and child (if any) fade out, and the node itself fades out simultaneously.
-4.  **Fade Out Node:** The target node itself fades out.
-5.  **Update Layout:** The tree structure animates smoothly to its final layout, with a new edge connecting the child to the target node's parent fading in.
+4.  **Keyframe Update:** A keyframe `UPDATE_LAYOUT` event is processed.
+The tree structure animates smoothly to its final layout, with a new edge connecting the child to the target node's parent fading in if necessary.

 #### 5. Deletion Animation Sequence (Two-Child Case)
 This sequence applies when deleting a node with two children, using its in-order successor.

 1.  **Search:** A "visitor" highlight traverses the tree to find the target node.
+The visitor remains visible.
 2.  **Highlight for Deletion:** The target node is highlighted with the destructive (red) color.
-The visitor highlight remains.
 3.  **Find Successor:** The visitor highlight traverses from the target's right child to find the in-order successor.
+The successor is then highlighted.
-4.  **Unlink Successor:** In a single step, the edges connecting the successor to its parent and its own right child (if any) fade out.
+4.  **Unlink Successor:** In a single event, the edges connecting the successor to its parent and its own right child (if any) fade out.
-5.  **Unlink Target:** In a single step, the edges connecting the original target node to its parent and its two children fade out.
+5.  **Unlink Target:** In a single event, the edges connecting the original target node to its parent and its two children fade out.
 6.  **Fade Out Node:** The original target node fades out from its position.
-7.  **Update Layout:** A keyframe update occurs.
+7.  **Keyframe Update:** A keyframe `UPDATE_LAYOUT` event is processed.
 The entire tree animates into its new, final structure.
 During this animation:
     * The successor node animates smoothly from its original position to the position of the deleted node.
     * New edges fade into view, connecting the successor to the target's original children and the target's original parent.
     * The successor's original right child (if it existed) animates to its new position, connected to the successor's original parent.